Meet me, Regan!

 I work with children, teens, college students, and adults, as well as families navigating neurodivergence, complex trauma (CPTSD), anxiety, depression, overwhelm, and identity challenges.

-Especially when it hides in plain sight as perfectionism, people-pleasing, and hypervigilence.
+Especially when it hides in plain sight as perfectionism, people-pleasing, and hypervigilance.

 My goal is to help clients move beyond survival, creating space for genuine self-compassion, safety, and connection.